utkarsh027/Text_Summarization_LLM/README.md

 YoutubeLoader: Extracts content from YouTube videos.
 UnstructuredURLLoader: Extracts content from webpages.
-Code Structure
+# Code Structure

-app.py: The main Streamlit application script. requirements.txt: Contains all required Python libraries.
+app.py             # The main Streamlit application script. requirements.txt   # Contains all required Python libraries.

-Example Workflow
+# Example Workflow
 Input a valid YouTube or webpage URL.
 Provide your Groq API Key.
 Click the button to fetch and summarize the content.
 Review the 300-word summary displayed in the application.
-Error Handling
+# Error Handling
+Validation:

-Validates the Groq API Key and URL inputs.
+Ensures the Groq API Key and URL inputs are valid.
-Ensures the provided URL is valid.
+Displays an error if the URL is invalid or missing.
+# Exception Handling:

-Handles exceptions gracefully, displaying error messages in the application.
+Catches exceptions and displays user-friendly error messages in the application.